Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 ## Coevolution and Parasitism

-Anyway, lately I've been studying ways of engineering co-evolution.

-Instead of measuring the evolving population against some static, a priori measure of fitness, coevolutionary algorithms evolve the selection mechanism along with the population it selects from.
-This is typically done by having a _second_ population exert selection pressure on the first, and vice versa.
-Sometimes this is compared to the relation between host and parasite populations, or predator and prey.
+Now, instead of measuring the evolving population against some static, a priori measure of fitness, it's possible to implement the selective pressures as evolving populations in their own right.
+This is the aim of _competitive coevolutionary algorithms_, where two or more populations exert selection pressure on one another, in the absence of any external measure.
+It's common to compare this dynamic to the relationship relation between host and parasite, or predator and prey.
 The parasite poses problems to the host, and itself has to adapt to this task.
 The host tries to solve these problems in return.
+The predator "instructs" its prey, and the prey returns the favour.

 There's a few ways this can go.
-The two populations can lock into an "arms race", each adaptation accelerating the evolution of its opponent.
-It's also possible for the two populations to _collude_, learning to pose as little challenge as possible to one another, settling into a sort of oligarchal mediocrity.
+The two populations can lock into an "arms race", each adaptation spurring a counter-adaptation on the part of the opponent.
+(This is, generally speaking, the ideal outcome for the engineer of the process, who wants to do everything they can to accelerate the process.)
+But it's also possible for the two populations to _collude_, learning to pose as little challenge as possible to one another, settling into a sort of oligarchical mediocrity.
 An especially common outcome, however, is for the two populations to simply _disengage_.

-It was a paper by John Cartlidge and Seth Bullock, entitled [Combating Coevolutionary Disengagement by Reducing Parasite Virulence](/data/parasite-gp.pdf) that initially captured my imagination, on this topic.
+On this topic, it was a paper by John Cartlidge and Seth Bullock, entitled [Combating Coevolutionary Disengagement by Reducing Parasite Virulence](/data/parasite-gp.pdf) that initially captured my imagination.
 "Coevolutionary disengagement", they begin,

 > occurs when one advantaged population
 > outperforms another to the extent that conspecifics become indistinguishable from